Ismaestro/angular-example-app/README.md

     <br>
     <br>
     Base project made with much :heart:.
 Contains CRUD, advanced patterns, generated library, and much more!
-    I'm rebuilding the project to add some new cool features like GraphQL.
-Also, I've been a father a few days ago so please be patient if something doesn't work properly, and feel free to contribute to the project.
-I will accept MR if they make sense.
     <br>
     <br>
     <img src="https://media.giphy.com/media/BIql9p3KQWYdjq4Sxe/giphy.gif" alt="Demo example"/>